gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 PassThroughPattern: (packages\.gitlab\.com|packages-gitlab-com\.s3\.amazonaws\.com|*\.cloudfront\.net)
 ```

-For more details on why this passthrough rule is required and how to configure it, refer to the `apt-cacher-ng` documentation for HTTPS/TLS repositories.
+Read more about `apt-cacher-ng` and the reasons why this change is needed [in the apt-cacher-ng documentation](https://www.unix-ag.uni-kl.de/~bloch/acng/html/).

 ## Mirroring packages for multiple distributions using apt-mirror fails